 - The first event starts at 6:00 PM, and meets generally go until 8:00.

-Online registration is required and is open until 12:00 noon on the day of the meet.
+Online registration is required and is open until 12:00 noon the day of the meet.
 There is no day-of-meet registration.

-If you have trouble registering online email meet director Adam Engst with your name, age, and event seed times before noon on the day of the meet.
+If you have trouble registering, email meet director Adam Engst with your name, age, and event seed times before noon on the day of the meet.
 If you have trouble paying in MileSplit, you can bring cash to the meet.

 - Look for the green Register Online Now button in the upper-right corner.